Waiving Home Inspection With Multiple Offers

 Hot Market Hazard: You Want to Waive the Inspection?

-The Seattle area market is definitely "hot" right now.
+Many markets are definitely "hot" right now.
 We have a record low home inventory for sale, and an incredibly low number of new listings coming online to satisfy buyer demand.
-And, the numbers indicate w'll be in a seller's market for quite some time to come.
+And, the numbers indicate we'll be in a seller's market for quite some time to come.

 In Brief - What is an Inspection Contingency?